Vinhuanc/java-utils-final/src/main/java/kafka/README.md

 # Kafka Utils

-A variety of Kafka utilities have been designed for reuse with different situations in mind.
-See the list below to see the types of producers and consumers supported.
+Kafka utilities designed for reuse with different situations in mind.

 ## Kafka Configuration